Pope John XII: Conflict with Otto and death

 Otto I subsequently summoned a council which demanded that John present himself and defend himself against a number of charges.
 John responded by threatening to excommunicate anyone who attempted to depose him.
 Undeterred, the emperor and the council deposed John XII, who by this time had gone hunting in the mountains of Campania, and elected Pope Leo VIII in his stead.

 An attempt at a revolt in support of John was mounted by the inhabitants of Rome even before Otto I left the city, but was put down with a large loss of life.
 However, upon the emperor's departure, John XII returned at the head of a large company of friends and retainers, causing Leo VIII to flee to the emperor for safety.
 Entering Rome in February 964, John proceeded to summon a synod which pronounced his deposition as uncanonical.
 After mutilating some of his enemies, he again was the effective ruler of Rome.
 Sending Otgar, Bishop of Speyer to the emperor, he attempted to come to some accommodation with Otto, but before anything could come of it, John XII died on 14 May 964.
 According to Liudprand of Cremona, John died whilst enjoying an adulterous sexual encounter outside Rome, either as the result of apoplexy, or at the hands of an outraged husband.
+In another version he would have a male lover, who murdered him out of jealousy.

 John was buried in the Lateran.
 Pope Benedict V soon succeeded him, but he was successfully deposed by Leo VIII.